IGBC/Blog/content/Blog/2018-07-31_Stellaris.md

 **Ultimately this is not the product I paid for,** regardless of its overall quality.
 That leaves me feeling cheated by Paradox, but more so by Steam, who delivered me the change.
 There are a lot of ways Paradox could have handled this compatibility change better.
 For example a "2.0 Upgrade DLC" that is free to all players would keep everything working, but at the player could choose to return to the old content using the toggle in the Steam DLC menu.
 A button in the game would also work, but from a UX standpoint may be no better.

 The problem is both both of those options are Paradox's responsibility.
-While I don't believe there is any malice in this decision we as a customer base need to ask what the implications are for developer with bad intentions.
+While I don't believe there is any malice in this decision we as a customer base need to ask what the implications are for a developer with bad intentions.

 #### Actually this is Valve's fault!